News & Upcoming Events:

 - A. Münch (University of Oxford) and D. Peschka (Weierstrass Group) organised the minisymposium ”Recent advances in understanding suspensions and granular media flow” at the 9th International Congress on Industrial and Applied Mathematics (ICIAM 2019) in Valencia, Spain, 15th -- 19th July, 2019.

-- On 31st January and 1st February, 2019, the kickoff meeting of the ECMI Special Interest Group ”Modelling, Simulation and Optimization in Electrical Engineering” took place at WIAS; the meeting was organised by Nella Rotundo (RG1), Patricio Farrell (RG3) and Dirk Peschka (Weierstrass Group).
+- On 31 January and 1 February 2019, the kickoff meeting of the ECMI Special Interest Group ”Modelling, Simulation and Optimization in Electrical Engineering” took place at WIAS; the meeting was organised by N. Rotundo (RG1), P. Farrell (RG3) and D. Peschka.

 - Analysis of Evolutionary and Complex Systems (ALEX2018), 24 -- 28 September 2018